sriraman5/Samsung/CodeBook.md

 3  train          - a boolean showing a value of TRUE if the subject was part of the training group

-4  m.tBodyAcc-X   - measurements taking values over [-1,1] indicating normalized movements across 3 dimensions\\n
+4  m.tBodyAcc-X   - measurements taking values over [-1,1] indicating normalized movements across 3 dimensions

-5  m.tBodyAcc-Y\\n
+5  m.tBodyAcc-Y

-6  m.tBodyAcc-Z\\n
+6  m.tBodyAcc-Z

 7  m.tGravityAcc-X

 8  m.tGravityAcc-Y

 9  m.tGravityAcc-Z

 10 m.tBodyAccJerk-X